francopasut/academic/content/en/post/vim-global-command/index.md

 ## Vim Global Command and the range pattern

-But if you want to delete a *range of lines* matching an initial and final pattern, you have to use a slightly more structured *global command*.
+If you want to delete a *range of lines* matching an initial and final pattern, you have to use a slightly more structured *global command*.